 Time commitment: 7-8 hours; no preparation needed.
 One-off.
 Time commitment: 3-4 hours on the workshop day; some preparation needed to create content and communicate support needed before session day Time commitment: Volunteer to lead on delivering a 1-2 hour session

-Support one student with help on their career journey for the duration of the course 6-8 months.
+Support one trainee with help on their career journey for the duration of the course 6-8 months.
 No support with technical homework or questions.

 Time commitment: 3 hours per month for duration of the course